 MU Live (formerly known as “The Stage”)

 MU Live is a charming little place that looks like a typical small, tastefully decorated French pub at first glance.
-However, hidden downstairs is an ancient cave where music bounces off the brick walls and low ceiling (not recommended for really tall people!).
+However, hidden downstairs is an ancient cave where music bounces off the brick walls and a low ceiling (not recommended for really tall people!).
 Being in the cave is magical and truly feels like stepping back in time.
 We recently saw a performance by the talented Pascal Mono.
 His first set was sung entirely in French and was mesmerizing even though I couldn’t understand a word!
 (My friend Lynette had chills!)

 Check the MU Facebook page for current events.